Shares of meatpacking giant JBS begin trading on the NYSE

-Shares of Brazilian meat giant JBS fell 6% in early trading as they made their debut Friday on the New York Stock Exchange.
+Shares of Brazilian meat giant JBS fell nearly 3% in morning trading as they made their debut Friday on the New York Stock Exchange.

 Trading in New York is a long-held goal for JBS, which was founded 72 years ago and is now one of the world's largest meat companies.
 Half of its annual revenue comes from the U.S., where it has more than 72,000 employees.
 JBS is America's top beef producer and its second-largest producer of poultry and pork.